hyperledger/aries-rfcs/features/evidence-exchange/README.md

 }
 ```

-Description of attributes augments the [content formats oulined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:
+This message adheres to the attribute [content formats outlined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:

+* `vetting_process`: A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
+* `description`: A human readable description of the type of document.
-* `sha256` -- Optional hash of the content.
+* `sha256`: *Optional hash of the content*.
 Can be useful as an integrity check by Holder.
-* `vetting_process` -- A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
-* `description` --  A human readable description of the type of document.
-* `signature` -- Required RSA/SHA-256 Signature of the document.
+* `signature`: Required RSA/SHA-256 Signature of the document.
 This is required for downstream processing by the Verifier so that the Holder can demonstrate that the Issuer was the attesting source of the document.

 #### By-reference Attachments